DeeDee Trotter

-De'Hashia Tonnek "DeeDee" Trotter (born December 8, 1982, in Twentynine Palms, California) is an American athlete.
+De'Hashia Tonnek "DeeDee" Trotter (born December 8, 1982) is an American athlete.
 Trotter is a University of Tennessee Hall of Fame inductee, and former NCAA national champion in the 400 m.
 She competed in the 2004, 2008, and 2012 Summer Olympics.
 There, she claimed two-time Olympic gold medals in the 4 × 400 m relay (2004 and 2012), in addition to a bronze medal in the 2012 400 m event.
-Trotter is currently an International motivational speaker and Executive Pastry Chef of Taste of Gold Bakery in Atlanta, Georgia.
+Trotter is currently an international motivational speaker and the Executive Pastry Chef of Taste of Gold Bakery in Atlanta, Georgia.

 Early life

 Trotter was born in Twenty Nine Palms, California, on December 8, 1982.
 She grew up in Decatur, Georgia, graduating from Cedar Grove High School in 2001.
 She was a member of both the track and basketball teams, helping to lead the basketball team in her senior year to an undefeated season on home court.
 She specialized in both the 200 m and 400 m in track, and in her senior year, she also helped lead the 4 × 400 m relay team from her highschool to the Georgia State Championship.